TheRingZer0Team/incus-track-deployment/README.md

 ### Inventory

-The `inventory` should be exactly as below, except for the first line that should also be the name of the container.
+The `inventory` with only one instance may look like the following:

 ```yaml
 all: